Grants & Applications

 Dr. Sture Fredrik “Fred” Anliot was a Professor of Biology at Wilmington College where he taught for 35 years.
 Fred was well-liked and highly respected by those who knew him, including colleagues and students.
 He studied the watershed extensively, authoring articles and the book “The Vascular Flora of Glen Helen, Clifton Gorge and John Bryan State Park”.
 Fred lived simply and was frugal with his money, he passed on December 14, 2012 and his generosity is the basis of this grant funding.
-Application must be submitted by February 15.
+The application must be submitted by February 15.

 Tolliver Ag Scholarship

 For years, the Tolliver family has been a Corn Festival tradition and their commitment to the community goes beyond a great product.
 They take the proceeds from this venture and deposit them into a scholarship fund for Clinton County high school seniors who are planning a career in agriculture.
 The family committee selects the recipient through a blinded process.
 To apply, check with your guidance counselor; they have the applications.
 Or download the application here to apply.
 Deadline is March 1.

 The Clinton Massie Business Scholarship

 An anonymous donor who cared about Clinton Massie graduates wanted to inspire students who were planning a business-related career to fulfill their dreams.
 Her gift to the Clinton County Foundation has benefited 36 young people's lives and education.
 Those intending to work in a business environment, eventually own a business or work for in some entrepreneurial option, should apply.
 This includes those planning careers in agriculture, food science, fashion, museums, or non-profits.
 The scholarship application is simple, but must be submitted to your Clinton Massie guidance counselor by March 1.